 Walk a little further over the pedestrian bridge to Dolphin Quay.
 Browse the market stalls and stop for a bite to eat at one of the many marina side cafes and restaurants.

-There’s certainly plenty to do in Mandurah and the Peel region!
+There’s certainly plenty of things to do in Mandurah and the Peel region!

 Thanks to Mandurah & Peel Tourism Organisation (MAPTO) we were guests of some of the abovementioned venues.
 Nothing is exaggerated or embellished.
 All words and opinions are my own.